 What About Fees?

 Generally, fees for trust services are spelled out in the trust document.
 Under normal circumstances, they are calculated annually, based on the level of responsibility assumed by the trustee and the value of the assets in the trust.
-Fees are charged quarterly or monthly and a portion may be tax-deductible.
+The minimum is $500,000 and fees are charged quarterly or monthly.
+A portion may be tax-deductible. *Fees may vary

 How are Trust Assets Invested?